Symmetry Breaking in Chemical Systems: Engineering Complexity through Self-Organization and Marangoni Flows: Abstract

 \section{Abstract}

 Far from equilibrium, chemical and biological systems can form complex patterns and waves through reaction-diffusion coupling.
-Fluid motion often tends to disrupt these self-organized concentration patterns.
+Fluid motion often interferes with these self-organized concentration patterns.
 In this study, we investigate the influence of Marangoni-driven flows inside a thin layer of fluid ascending the outer surfaces of hydrophilic obstacles on the spatio-temporal dynamics of chemical waves in the modified Belousov-Zhabotinsky reaction.
 Our observations reveal that circular waves originate nearly simultaneously at the obstacles and propagate outward.
 In a covered setup, where evaporation is minimal, the wavefronts maintain their circular shape.
-However, in an uncovered setup with significant evaporative cooling, the interplay between surface tension-driven Marangoni flows and gravity destabilizes the wavefronts, creating distinctive flower-like patterns around the obstacles.
+However, in an uncovered setup with significant evaporation and resulting Marangoni flows, the interplay between surface tension-driven Marangoni flows and gravity destabilizes the wavefronts, creating distinctive flower-like patterns around the obstacles.
+Our analysis shows that here solutal Marangoni forces are more relevant than thermal ones.
 Our experiments further show that the number of petals formed increases linearly with the obstacle's diameter, though a minimum diameter is required for these instabilities to appear.
 These findings demonstrate the potential to 'engineer' specific wave patterns, offering a method to control and direct reaction dynamics.
 This capability is especially important for developing microfluidic devices requiring precise control over chemical wave propagation.